 Protection transport entity: S3 -> S4 -> S6 -> S7 -> S6

-Requirements about how the MDSC could be capable to request the transport PNC to configure the protection group are for further study.

-[Editor’s note:] Need to discuss whether MDSC should decide that linear protection is needed and whether it should be 1+1 or 1:1 or whether the transport PNC can take this decision based on other information provided by MDSC (or whether both options are possible).

 The Transport PNC should be capable to report to the MDSC which is the active transport entity, as defined in [ITU-T G.808.1], in the data plane.

 Given the fast dynamic of protection switching operations in the data plane (50ms recovery time), this reporting is not expected to be in real-time.

 It is also worth noting that with unidirectional protection switching, e.g., 1+1 unidirectional, the active transport entity may be different in the two directions.

+Further requirements for the MDSC and capability to request additional protection features, including protection groups, are for further study.

 Use Case 2: Single-domain with multi-layer

-For future revision.
+For inclusion in a future revision.

 Use Case 3: Multi-domain with single-layer

-For future revision.
+For inclusion in a future revision.

 Use Case 4: Multi-domain and multi-layer

-For future revision.
+For inclusion in a future revision.

 Security Considerations

-For further study.
+Typically, OTN networks ensure a high level of security and data privacy through hard partitioning of traffic onto isolated circuits.

+There may be additional security considerations applied to specific use cases, but common security considerations do exist and these must be considered for controlling underlying infrastructure to deliver transport services:

+o use of RESCONF and the need to reuse security between RESTCONF components;

+o use of authentication and policy to govern which transport services may be requested by the user or application;

+o how secure and isolated connectivity may also be requested as an element of a service and mapped down to the OTN level.

 IANA Considerations

 This document requires no IANA actions.